 I have a hearing loss.
 So whenever I watch films on DVD or at the cinema I need subtitles to understand what is being said.
 Last week I went to watch the new Star Wars film which was supposed to be a subtitled screening.
 However the cinema cocked it up.

 When the trailers started showing we noticed they seemed to be in 3-D whereas the screening was advertised as 2-D. So we went to ask a member of staff and they confirmed that the film was meant to be in 2-D. So they turned it off and put the correct version on.

-A member of staff then came in to the room and asked everyone if they wanted the subtitles on or off, and unfortunately most people wanted them off, much to my annoyance.
+A member of staff then came in to the room and asked everyone if they wanted the subtitles on or off.
+Unfortunately most people wanted them off, much to my annoyance.
 It seems that most of the people in the room had booked for a screening without subtitles, so I’m not quite sure how they ended up in the screening that was advertised to have subtitles.

 I had to watch the film without subtitles so I couldn’t really understand what was being said, however I got the gist of what was going on.
 Visually The Force Awakens was great, but if it had subtitles it would be brilliant.